hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/management.md

 [//]: # (TODO remove note after changing to IAM-Tool)

 !!! type note "processing time"
-The Workspace creation for now relies on a automatic process which is running every 3h between 6:00 and 18:00.
-In future this will change and be instantaneous.
+The Workspace creation for now relies on a temporary automatic process which is running only once a day at 20:00.
+In future the process will be much faster.

 ## Workspace modifications